Join the VLP in celebration of Pro Bono Week!

 Pro Bono Week takes place every year in October and celebrates the pro bono ethic of the thousands of professionals who volunteer their skills and professional expertise to support nonprofits all around the world.

-We made it easy to join the conversation and celebration with the VLP’s Pro Bono Week Toolkit.
-Thank you for sharing your #probono stories all week long, October 20 – 26!
+We made engaging in the conversation and celebration easy with the VLP’s Pro Bono Week Toolkit.

 The VLP was founded on the basis that the pro bono commitment of the private bar can be most effective and efficient in accessing justice for the poor.
 Our pro bono model not only extends our reach, but increases our capacity to serve those who are most in need and deepens partnerships within the legal community.